 Zetter Group's Mark Sainsbury urges businesses to look locally for supplies, reuse and recycle – and make a difference globally.

 "Business as usual is just not an option”, he says.
 “Consumers are demanding higher levels of traceability, accountability and responsibility in the brands that they are buying and the hotels in which they stay".View Video

-The Midtown Big Ideas Exchange podcasts, alongside our series of events and debates, will focus on the growing shift in sustainable business practices and how these are driving business growth.
+The Midtown Big Ideas Exchange podcasts, alongside our series of events and debates, focus on the growing shift in sustainable business practices and how these are driving business growth.